Griekspoor wins maiden ATP World Tour title in Pune, pips Bonzi in close final | Sports-Games

 - India

-The Netherlands' Griekspoor won the intense Tata Open Maharashtra title clash 4-6 7-5 6-3 against his dogged French rival in two hours and 16 minutes.
+The Netherlands' Griekspoor won the intense Tata Open Maharashtra title clash 4-6 7-5 6-3 against his dogged and higher-ranked French rival in two hours and 16 minutes.

-The two players put on show before a packed centre court at Balewadi Stadium, entertaining the fans with their breathtaking shot-making and perseverance.
+The two players, playing for the first time against each other at the Tour level, put on a show before a packed centre court at Balewadi Stadium, entertaining the fans with their breathtaking shot-making and perseverance.

+The 26-year-old Griekspoor, who is expected to jump 34 places from 95 to 61 in the ranking charts on Monday after the title-winning performance, said it was indeed a ''high quality match''. ''I played one bad game in the first set but I was better player in the second set.
+I had a good attitude and that helped.
+He also played a great game.
+It's first week of the season and no one expects this (winning title) after an off-season,'' said the Dutch player.

+Griekspoor said he had to make a few adjustments to his game in the final since the ball ''flies'' in the evening at centre court and he had only one session at that time of the day during the tournament.

+''I love to play in such atmosphere, that's kind of crowd I play my tennis for,'' he said adding that his title would mean more to his family as his two brothers also play the game.
+Bonzi is likely to get back to top-50 with a jump of 10 places from his current rank of 60.
+The last time they played, it was Bonzi who emerged the winner on the Challenger circuit in Blois, France in June 2017.

-High-quality tennis opened the match, befitting a finale, with the first nine games going on serve, much to the delight of the packed centre court.
+High-quality tennis opened the match, befitting a finale, with the first nine games going on serve.

 It seemed to be going into the tie-breaker until the Dutch had a meltdown while serving to stay in the set in the 10th game.